dterr0091/traceit/PROJECT_SPEC.md

   * **Light (1 credit):** URL / ≤500‑char text
   * **Heavy (3 credits):** image or audio‑only
   * **Video (8 credits):** clips or YouTube links (paid tiers only)
+* Trace supports "Search Bundles" where a user attaches up to 5 artifacts (URLs, files, or raw text) under one `jobId`.
+Each artifact is processed independently, then an Aggregator merges the extracted claims/entities into a unified query before the Router step.

 ## 2. High‑level flow
 1. **Ingest** – Accept URL, raw text, image, audio, or video.